plata-plomo/contracts/README.md

 event GameCreated(address player, string name);

-// Emitted when a player rolls the dice. event DiceRolled(address player, uint256 diceValue, bool facingRight);
+// Emitted when a player rolls the dice. event DiceRolled(address player, bool facingRight);

 // Emitted when a player moves to a new position. event PlayerMoved(address player, uint256 newPosition, bool facingRight);